eliasbnk/cra-template-cleanscript/README.md

 By clean I mean:

-- without files and folders that everyone usually deletes (this made the template VERY LEAN, under 8kB compared to `cra-template-typescript` 32Kb)
+- without files and folders that everyone usually deletes
 - with preconfigured eslint + stylelint + prettier + airbnb + husky + lint stage  ( running `yarn husky` enables pre-commit checking )
 - with preconfigured github workflow that runs both on macos and ubuntu